 Department of Psychology at Illinois State University

 PSY 491 Internship in College Teaching of Psychology provides graduate students with an opportunity to "student teach" a psychology course.
 Graduate students should observe the faculty supervisor teaching on a weekly basis.
-As the course progresses, graduate students should take more responsibility for the specific course, e.g., presenting their own lectures and classroom activities, and developing assessment measures such as quizzes and exams.
+As the course progresses, graduate students are given more responsibility for the specific course, e.g., presenting their own lectures and classroom activities, and developing assessment measures such as quizzes and exams.
 Graduate students must also complete a final project, e.g., developing a teaching philosophy, teaching portfolio, SoTL grant project, etc.

 Students can earn a total of 6 credit hours for PSY 491, but are limited to a maximum of 3 hours per psychology course.
-For example, students may complete two separate internships with different faculty supervisors, or may complete a maximum of 6 hours with the same faculty supervisor but for different psychology courses (e.g., PSY 215 and PSY 302).
+For example, students may complete two internships with different faculty supervisors, or may complete a maximum of 6 hours with the same faculty supervisor but for different psychology courses (e.g., PSY 215 and PSY 302).

+Student must complete the Internship in College Teaching of Psychology Contract.
 The contract is an interactive Microsoft Word document.
 The contract should be completed on the computer.
-Handwritten contracts will not be accepted.
 Students should complete the top portion of the contract and save it as a Word document.
 The saved contract should be submitted as an e-mail attachment to the psychology course instructor.
 The instructor, who is the faculty supervisor for PSY 491, should complete the teaching responsibilities and grading criteria portion of the contract.
 Then, the contract should be printed and signed by both parties.
 The signed contract should be submitted to the program or sequence coordinator for approval.
-The program or sequence coordinator should submit the signed contract to the Graduate Programs Office for departmental approval.
-Students cannot register for PSY 491 until the contract has been approved by the department.
+The program or sequence coordinator should submit the signed contract to the Graduate Programs Office for approval by the department chair.
+Students cannot register for PSY 491 until the contract has been approved by the department chair and the Graduate Programs Office has processed an override for PSY 491.
 Students will be notified when they can register for PSY 491.
 If the contract is approved after the first week of the semester, students must register in 107 Moulton Hall.